FAQ (Frequently Asked Questions) on Intelligence

 -

-In short, all cognitive activities have a certain degree of correlation with general intelligence (also called g loading)—
+In short, all cognitive activities exhibit some correlation with general intelligence (also called g loading)—

-similar to how all programs on a computer rely on the processor, though some demand more power than others.
+similar to how all programs on a computer rely on its processor, though some demand more power than others.

 All mental activities provide some estimate of general intelligence (g), but not all are equally accurate.

-Take, for example, a simple arithmetic task—such as basic addition.
-The result of such a test offers only a weak estimate of g, with a g loading of just 0.23.
+For example, a simple arithmetic task such as basic addition offers only a weak estimate of g, with a g loading of just 0.23.

 To illustrate:

-If you want to test the speed of a computer, you don’t use a lightweight program—because even a weak computer will run it effortlessly, and the result won’t reveal much.
+If you want to test the speed of a computer, you wouldn’t use a lightweight program—because even a weak computer could run it effortlessly, revealing little about its power.

-Instead, you run a demanding application to see how the system performs under pressure.
-That’s how you measure true processing power.
+Instead, you would use a demanding application to see how the system performs under pressure.
+That’s how true processing capacity is measured.

-Likewise, intelligence tests with a high g loading—like Raven’s Matrices—serve as cognitive stress tests, providing a more accurate picture of a person’s general intellectual potential.
+Likewise, intelligence tests with high g loading—such as Raven’s Matrices—serve as cognitive stress tests, providing a more accurate picture of a person’s general intellectual potential.

 The validity of IQ is further supported by its strong predictive power for a wide range of social outcomes.
 For example: